codeZoner/self-hosted-node-server-for-nextjs/README.md

-# Self Hosting NextJS 12/13 with Node with SSL Termination
+# Self Host NextJS 12/13 app with Node & SSL Termination
-There are a multiple approaches on how to deply NextJs Apps on self hosted server.
+There are a multiple approaches on how to deploy NextJs Apps on self hosted server.
 This repo, we will be using a server.js file with next module to handle the requests.

 ---
 ## 1. Requirements